m5ka/cws2/README.md

 ```

 ### 🍓 Code style
-We care about code style, so there are a few linters/code formatters that we use to make sure the code is top-notch.
+We care about code style, so all code should be compliant with [ruff](https://docs.astral.sh/ruff/)'s formatter and linter.
-* [flake8](https://github.com/PyCQA/flake8) for code-quality and making sure code is [PEP 8](https://peps.python.org/pep-0008/) compliant
-* [isort](https://pycqa.github.io/isort/) for sorting and formatting imports
-* [black](https://black.readthedocs.io/en/stable/) for opinionated code formatting

 You can check whether your code is compliant with the above using the following command.
 ```bash
 make lint
 ```

-You can also automatically format your code via black and isort with the following command.
+You can also automatically format your code with the following command.

 ```bash
 make format